knlyons/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 ### Environment variables

-You can provide your credentials via the `BM_API_KEY`, `SL_USERNAME` and `SL_API_KEY` environment variables, representing your Bluemix API Key, SoftLayer Username and SoftLayer API Key respectively.
+You can provide your credentials with the `BM_API_KEY`, `SL_USERNAME`, and `SL_API_KEY` environment variables, representing your Bluemix API key, SoftLayer user name, and SoftLayer API key, respectively.

 ```
 provider "ibmcloud" {}